alramdein/zunisha-e-commerce-backend/README.md

 # zunisha-e-commerce-backend

-Zunisha is an e-commerce application created by Alif Ramdani.
-This app is not real, the purpose of this project is to practice and improve my MERN (MongoDB, ExpressJs, ReactJs, and NodeJs) stack skills.
+Zunisha is an e-commerce application.
+This is a personal project aimed to practice and improve my MERN (MongoDB, ExpressJs, ReactJs, and NodeJs) stack skills.
 The data on this project stored in MongoDB Atlas.

 ## Installation